ansible-community/antsibull-changelog/README.md

 Installing with pip-18.1 and below could create scripts which use pkg_resources which can slow down startup time (in some environments by quite a large amount).

+If you prefer to work with `pip install -e`, you can use [dephell](https://pypi.org/project/dephell/) to create a `setup.py` file from `pyproject.toml`:

+    dephell deps convert --from-path pyproject.toml --from-format poetry --to-path setup.py --to-format setuppy

+Then you can install antsibull-changelog with `pip install -e .`.

 ## License

 Unless otherwise noted in the code, it is licensed under the terms of the GNU